 Licensee safety analyses that ensure compliance with regulatory requirements and the safe operation of the facility with licensed materials.
 Safety basis documents include the ISA, license application, and all other safety analyses, technical evaluations, calculations, and other supporting documentation the licensee used to establish safety limits and controls.

 04.06 Safety Concern

-An ongoing condition, such as a continuing operation, in which the risk of an accident of concern is determined to be unacceptable for long-term operation (e.g., of a high-consequence event is than “highly unlikely” or that of an intermediate-consequence event is than “unlikely”).
+An ongoing condition, such as a continuing operation, in which the risk of an accident of concern is determined to be unacceptable for long-term operation (e.g., the likelihood of a high-consequence event is more than “highly unlikely” or that of an intermediate-consequence event is more than “unlikely”).

-A “significant safety concern” is one in which the of a high-consequence event is “unlikely” or that of an intermediate-consequence event is “not unlikely.”
+A “significant safety concern” is one in which the likelihood of a high-consequence event is “unlikely,” or that of an intermediate-consequence event is “not unlikely.”

-An “immediate safety concern” is one in which the of a high-consequence event is “not unlikely,” or a high- or intermediate-consequence event has occurred or is imminent.
+An “immediate safety concern” is one in which the likelihood of a high-consequence event is “not unlikely,” or a high- or intermediate-consequence event has occurred or is imminent.

 04.07 Unanalyzed Condition